Toshi7/Making-Maven-project-work-in-offline-mode/README.md

 ### 6. get the DECP server

 You need to get DECP server to make server and client communicate with each other.
-For example, I use my phone to share the date that my computer can access and set no data connection After that, reboot your Tera Term by running following commmand
+For example, I use my phone to share the date that my computer can access and set no data connection.
+After that, reboot your Tera Term by running following command.
 ```
 sudo reboot
 ```
-You can see it is offline by using Ping command on command prompt to go to some webiste (e.g. google.com)
+You can see it is offline by using Ping command on command prompt to go to some websites (e.g. google.com)